No-Bake Almond Butter Cookies

-These delicious summer treats are ready in 15 minutes with only 4 vegan and keto-friendly ingredients.
+These delicious no-bake cookies are perfect for a quick, healthy treat, ready in 15 minutes and made with only five wholesome ingredients.

-For people allergic to peanuts, these no-bake cookies without peanut butter can be made with homemade or store-bought almond butter.
-It is up to you to make your own,
+For people allergic to nuts, these no-bake cookies can be made with sunflower seed butter or tahini.

 How To Make No-Bake Almond Butter Cookies